Turkish occupation of northern Syria: Politics and administration

 The occupation zone is formally governed by the Syrian Interim Government, an alternative government of the Syrian opposition based in Azaz.
 Despite this, the area is governed by a number of autonomous local councils which work closely with Turkey.
 These councils operate as a "Turkish-European style government".
 In general, Turkey exerts a direct influence on the region's government, and Turkish civilian officials such as governors have been appointed to oversee the area.
 Turkish officials mostly act as advisors, allowing the councils to run the day-to-day government and collect their own taxes.
 Overall, Turkey is in the process of forming a proto-state in northern Syria, and regional expert Joshua Landis has said that the country "is prepared to, in a sense, quasi-annex this region" to prevent it from being retaken by the Syrian government.
 Turkish Minister of the Interior Süleyman Soylu declared in January 2019 that northern Syria is "part of the Turkish homeland" per the Misak-ı Millî of 1920.

 Since the establishment of the occupation zone, the Turkish authorities have striven to restore civil society in the areas under their control and to also bind the region more closely to Turkey.
 As part of these efforts, towns and villages have been demilitarized by dismantling military checkpoints and moving the local militias to barracks and camps outside areas populated by civilians.
-However, some members of the military remain influential in the governance of the zone; for example, Hamza Division commander Sayf Balud serves as de facto military governor of al-Bab since 2017.
+However, some members of the military remain influential in the governance of the zone; for example, Hamza Division commander Sayf Bulad serves as de facto military governor of al-Bab since 2017.

 Turkey also funds education and health services, supports the region's economy, and has trained a new police force.
 It has constructed a new hospital in al-Bab.
 Some locals describe these developments as "Turkification" of the region.
 However, many locals have accepted or even welcomed this, as they said that the area is better off economically, politically, and socially under a Turkish protectorate.
 The White Helmets volunteers entered Afrin region after Turkey occupied the area.
 For Turkish officials, restoring order and improving the situation in northern Syria was a "justice of fraternity" stemming from Ottoman times, as one deputy governor explained.
 The presence of Turkish soldiers prevents a Syrian government offensive into the area.